senyosimpson/blog/content/posts/rust-error-handling.md

 [Mansory](https://en.wikipedia.org/wiki/Mansory) is a luxury car modification company.
 Their cars are something to behold and I'm not even that into cars.
 In the same way they make crazy custom cars, we should strive to make crazy custom errors.
 Okay, maybe not *too* crazy.
-Libraries should have their own set of custom errors that are meaningful.
+Libraries should have their own set of custom errors that are meaningful given the domain they operate within.
 In other cases, they should wrap standard errors.
 As mentioned, this ensures we can differentiate between similar classes of errors between libraries.
 You can also take the approach [tokio] took and [re-export types](https://docs.rs/tokio/1.4.0/tokio/io/index.html#reexports) so they are accessible through your library but still differentiated from another library.
-When you strip it down to its core essence, the point of all of this is communication.
-We want our libraries to faithfully communicate to the developer what is happening when things go wrong.
+Once again. when you strip it down to its core essence, the point of all of this is communication.
+We want our libraries to faithfully communicate to the developer what type of error was encountered when things go wrong.

 Rust requires a bit of ceremony to [define custom types](https://learning-rust.github.io/docs/e7.custom_error_types.html).
 It is worth digging into before using a library to do the heavy lifting for you. `thiserror` is a library